 This protocol establishes a minimum list of the data needs, including interviews, and an initial set of questions that should be asked to solicit information for the review.
 The reviewer may develop additional questions as required during the course of the ASR.

 An appraiser must consider three general appraisal methods or approaches–cost, income and market–in determining the market value of a property.
 The chief appraiser must use the method most appropriate in appraising a particular property.
 These three approaches are outlined below.

-Appraisers usually determine the value of producing mineral deposits–such as oil, gas and coal–and the value of many utility and commercial property by using the income approach to value.
-Most appraisal districts contract with consultants to appraise mineral and utility property.
-The chief appraiser of each CAD can provide information concerning the method used to appraise mineral and utility property.
+Appraisers usually determine the value of producing mineral deposits–such as oil, gas and coal–and the value of many utility and commercial properties by using the income approach to value.
+Most appraisal districts contract with consultants to appraise mineral and utility properties.
+The chief appraiser of each CAD can provide information concerning the method used to appraise mineral and utility properties.
 Additional information about the approaches may be found in appraisal textbooks.

 When using the cost method of appraisal, the appraiser should:

 - use cost data obtained from generally accepted sources;